 "Take a Breath DMD" awareness campaign

 Santhera launched the "Take a Breath DMD" campaign to underscore the importance of respiratory care for people living with DMD.
 The mission of this educational campaign is to help people living with DMD and their families receive information to help manage respiratory complications, including information about breathing, coughing and pulmonary care.

 If you are residing in the US and are interested in learning more about respiratory function in DMD please visit www.takeabreathdmd.com.

 U.S. Expanded Access Program “BreatheDMD”

-Santhera provides access to the investigational medicine idebenone for patients with DMD through a U.S. Expanded Access Program (EAP) referred to as BreatheDMD.
+Santhera provides access to the investigational medicine idebenone for eligible patients 10 years of age and older with DMD through a U.S. Expanded Access Program (EAP) referred to as BreatheDMD.
 EAPs such as BreatheDMD are permitted by the U.S. Food and Drug Administration (FDA).
 Such programs allow eligible patients with serious or life-threatening diseases or conditions, where there is a lack of satisfactory therapeutic alternatives, to gain access to a medicine under investigation before it is approved by regulatory authorities.
 Idebenone is a medicine that is under investigation for the treatment of DMD.
 It has not yet been approved by the U.S. FDA and the safety and efficacy continue to be evaluated in clinical trials.
-Details regarding this EAP, including eligibility requirements, can be obtained by visiting the website www.breatheDMD.com or here.
+Details regarding this EAP, including eligibility requirements, can be obtained by visiting the website www.breatheDMD.com.